Ilse547/LiveChat/README.md

 ## SE_09(Cyber security):
 ### Threat model analysis:
 Using the `STRIDE` threat model:
-1. Spoofin Identity
+1. Spoofing Identity
 An attacker could Spoof someone Identity login in as another User
-They could Brute Force into soemones account
+They could Brute Force into soemone's account
 Could make up a fake JWT token

 2. Tampering With Data